AygunVarol/multiple-ai-agents/README.md

-# Multiple AI Agents Framework for Smart Spaces
+# Multiple AI Agents Framework for Smart Spaces (Newer Version)

-This project implements a hierarchical multi-agent system designed for smart spaces.
-It leverages GPT-based models via LangChain to orchestrate various specialized agents that work together to process sensor data, make decisions, interact with users, simulate digital twin scenarios, and assist developers/operations.

-The system is designed for indoor environments where multiple IoT devices—such as Raspberry Pis equipped with environmental sensors (e.g., BME680)—continuously send real-time data to a local server.
-The Supervisor Agent processes natural language commands from users and delegates tasks to the appropriate specialized agents based on their goals and assigned GPT models.
+This repository implements a multi-agent system for smart spaces that integrates GPT-based models (via LangChain) and asynchronous sensor data processing.
+In this version, the system is designed for indoor environments where multiple IoT devices (e.g., Raspberry Pis with BME680 environmental sensors) send real-time data to a local server.
+Key enhancements include:

+- **Asynchronous I/O & Retry Logic:**
+  The sensor module now uses `asyncio` and `aiohttp` for non-blocking sensor polling and network requests, along with a built-in retry mechanism.

+- **Enhanced Configuration Management:**
+  Configuration is loaded from a YAML file (if present) as well as environment variables, making it easier to customize settings.

+- **Dynamic Model Swapping (AutoGen Placeholder):**
+  The Supervisor Agent provides a method to dynamically update the GPT model used by each agent—paving the way for advanced orchestration (e.g., via AutoGen).

+- **Robust Monitoring:**
+  Integration with Sentry (if a DSN is provided) allows external error monitoring and logging.

+- **Asynchronous Sensor Data Handling:**
+  The BME680 sensor readings are polled asynchronously with retry logic for robust network communication.

+- **Flexible Configuration:**
+  Settings are managed via a YAML configuration file (and environment variables) for easy customization.

+- **Dynamic Model Update:**
+  The Supervisor Agent can update agent models on the fly—ideal for integration with dynamic orchestration frameworks like AutoGen.

+- **External Error Monitoring:**
+  Sentry integration allows for real-time error tracking if configured.

 ## Architecture